indigo-dc/synergy-doc/doc/admin.md

 ╘═══════════╧══════════════════════════════════════════════╧═══════════════════════════════════════════════════════════════════════════════╛
 ```

 in this example the project prj\_b is currently consuming just resources of its private quota \(1 VCPU and 512MB of memory\) and none of the shared quota.
 The _prj\_a_ instead is consuming just the shared quota \(2 VCPUs and 1024MB of memory\).
-The share values are: 70% for prj\_a and 30% prj\_b while for both projects the TTL has been set to 5 minutes, meaning that the VMs instantiated in the shared quota can live just 5 minutes \(n.b. the VMs created in the private quota can live forever\).
+The share values imposed by the Cloud administrator \(attribute _shares_ in the synergy configuration file\) are: 70% for prj\_a and 30% prj\_b while for both projects the TTL has been set to 5 minutes \(see _TTL_ attribute\), meaning that the VMs instantiated in the shared quota can live just 5 minutes \(n.b. the VMs created in the private quota can live forever\).

 ### synergy queue show